-- Medicines to treat diabetes - Anticoagulants (blood thinning tablets like warfarin) - Diuretics (water tablets) - Lithium (used to treat some mental problems) - Methotrexate (for some inflammatory diseases and some cancers) - Ciclosporin and tacrolimus (used to treat some inflammatory diseases and after transplants) - Trimethoprim (a medicine used to prevent or treat urinary tract infections) - Quinolone antibiotics (for infections) - Any other NSAID or COX-2 (cyclo-oxgenase-2) inhibitor, for example aspirin or ibuprofen - Mifepristone (a medicine used to terminate pregnancy) - Cardiac glycosides (for example digoxin), used to treat heart problems

-- Medicines known as SSRIs used to treat depression - Oral steroids (an anti-inflammatory drug) - Medicines used to treat heart conditions or high blood pressure, for example betablockers or ACE inhibitors. - Voriconazole (a medicine used to treat fungal infections). - Phenytoin (a medicine used to treat seizures) - Colestipol/cholestyramine (used to lower cholesterol)
+- Medicines to treat diabetes - Anticoagulants (blood thinning tablets like warfarin) - Diuretics (water tablets) - Lithium (used to treat some mental problems) - Methotrexate (for some inflammatory diseases and some cancers) - Ciclosporin or tacrolimus (used to treat some inflammatory diseases and after transplants) - Quinolone antibiotics (for infections) - Any other NSAID or COX-2 (cyclo-oxgenase-2) inhibitor, for example aspirin or ibuprofen - Mifepristone (a medicine used to terminate pregnancy) - Cardiac glycosides (for example digoxin), used to treat heart problems - Medicines known as SSRIs used to treat depression - Oral steroids (an anti-inflammatory drug) - Medicines used to treat heart conditions or high blood pressure, for example beta- blockers or ACE inhibitors. - Sulfinpyrazone (a medicine used to treat gout) or voriconazole (a medicine used to treat fungal infections). - Phenytoin (a medicine used to treat seizures) - Colestipol/cholestryramine (used to lower cholesterol)